The Hidden Importance of Founders in PLINK Analysis

 Recently I starting doing family-based GWAS using SNIPAR.
 This means I need to know the relationship between the samples in my analysis.
-Previously I only have info on two families which takes the majority of the data that I am working on, and I just treated the rest as un-related.
+Previously I only have info on two families which makes the majority of the data that I am working on, and I just treated the rest as un-related.
 But I know that is not true.
 In order to increase the sample size, I used KING, a kinship inference tool to predict the possible relationships based on SNP data.
 Then I check with the breeders to see whether they agree with those relationships.
-So now in my dataset, a lot of individuals have derived hypothetical PID or MID (parental or maternal ID), just to suggest full or half sibling relationships.
+So now in my dataset, a lot of individuals have derived hypothetical PID or MID (parental or maternal ID), just to suggest their full or half sibling relationships.

 Then I just went ahead to do my usually data preparation using PLINK until I realized some problem, and it centers around this concept called founder.

-We talked about base population before.
 At that point, I thought it only affects certain plink functions such as --maf or --hwe.
 Not until today did I realized that by default, any feature of PLINK is based on the base population or the founders.
 OK so the first conclusion of today is, in PLINK, founders are the base population.

 3. Analyses silently affected by founder status